 With an infectious zeal for anything involving math, physics, chemistry, exploration, space and education, Don thrived living in space.
 As well as carrying out his NASA duties, he devoted his off-duty time to carrying out science experiments in microgravity and photographing his various adventures.
 As a keen photographer, Don used spare parts found throughout the ISS to build a ‘barn door tracker’ and get higher res shots of the Earth at night, as well as using photographic surveys whilst in Antarctica collecting meteorite samples.

-Don and his camera have been to some of the most hostile, remote and extreme environments, and we can’t wait to see what’s sitting on his camera roll, as well as hearing the stories behind these awe-inspiring snaps!
+Don and his camera have been to some of the most hostile, remote and extreme environments, and we couldn’t wait to see what was sitting on his camera roll, as well as hearing the stories behind these awe-inspiring snaps!
 In what other medical conference would you have such a fantastic opportunity?

-Be part of the world’s biggest gathering of extreme medics and book your ticket today!
+Feeling inspired?
+If you would like the opportunity to be part of the world’s biggest gathering of extreme medics book your place today!